netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 [![Adding IPAM Data Into NetBox](../../images/3-adding-the-kit.png)](https://youtu.be/dA3LZiV7UIg)

-In this module you have learned how NetBox Models IPAM data, and how to get started with the Ansible and in particular the collection of NetBox Ansible modules.
+In this module you have learned how NetBox Models IPAM data, how to integrate NetBox with Ansible, and in particular the collection of NetBox Ansible modules.
 In the next module you will learn how to....

 ## Useful Links
 - [Official NetBox Documentation](https://docs.netbox.dev/en/stable/)